What Do GNNs Actually Learn? Towards Understanding their Representations: Related Work

 \section{Related Work}

-While GNNs have been around for decades~\cite{sperduti1997supervised,scarselli2009graph,micheli2009neural}, it is only in recent years that the scientific community became aware of their power and potential.
-The increased scientific activity in the field led to the development of a large number of models~\cite{bruna2014,li2015gated,duvenaud2015convolutional,atwood2016diffusion,defferrard2016convolutional}.
+While GNNs have been around for decades~\citep{sperduti1997supervised,scarselli2009graph,micheli2009neural}, it is only in recent years that the scientific community became aware of their power and potential.
+The increased scientific activity in the field led to the development of a large number of models~\citep{bruna2014,li2015gated,duvenaud2015convolutional,atwood2016diffusion,defferrard2016convolutional}.
 Those models were categorized into spectral and spatial approaches depending on which domain the convolutions (neighborhood aggregations) were performed.
-Later, it was shown that all these models follow the same design principle and can be seen as instances of a single common framework~\cite{gilmer2017neural}.
+Later, it was shown that all these models can be seen as instances of a single common framework~\citep{gilmer2017neural}.
 These models, known as message passing neural networks (MPNNs), use a message passing scheme where nodes iteratively aggregate feature information from their neighbors.
 Then, to compute a representation for the entire graph, MPNNs typically employ some permutation invariant readout function which aggregates the representations of all the nodes of the graph.
-The family of MPNNs has been studied a lot in the past few years and there have been proposed several extensions and improvements to the MPNN framework.
-Most studies have focused on the message passing procedure and have proposed more expressive or permutation sensitive aggregation functions~\cite{murphy2019relational,seo2019discriminative,chatzianastasis2022graph,buterez2022graph}, schemes that incorporate different local structures or high-order neighborhoods~\cite{jin2020gralsp,abu2019mixhop}, non-Euclidean geometry approaches~\cite{chami2019hyperbolic}, while others have focused on efficiency~\cite{gallicchio2020fast}.
-Fewer works have focused on the pooling phase and have proposed more advanced strategies for learning hierarchical graph representations~\cite{ying2018hierarchical,gao2019graph}.
-Note also that not all GNNs belong to the family of MPNNs~\cite{niepert2016learning,nikolentzos2020random,nikolentzos2023permute}
+In the past few years, there have been proposed several extensions and improvements to the MPNN framework.
+Most studies have focused on the message passing procedure and have proposed more expressive or permutation sensitive aggregation functions~\citep{murphy2019relational,seo2019discriminative,buterez2022graph,chatzianastasis2023graph}, schemes that incorporate different local structures or high-order neighborhoods~\citep{jin2020gralsp,abu2019mixhop}, non-Euclidean geometry approaches~\citep{chami2019hyperbolic}, while others have focused on efficiency~\citep{gallicchio2020fast}.
+Fewer works have focused on the pooling phase and have proposed more advanced strategies for learning hierarchical graph representations~\citep{ying2018hierarchical,gao2019graph}.
+Note also that not all GNNs belong to the family of MPNNs~\citep{niepert2016learning,nikolentzos2020random,nikolentzos2023permute}, and that there exist models which process random walks sampled from the graph~\cite{tonshoff2023walking,wang2024non} and which can mitigate MPNNs' common symptoms such as oversmoothing and oversquashing.